DragonPoika/DragonTags/README.md

 3. Add the tags in their respective folders, for example ```#dtags:glass``` would be found as ```dtags:blocks/glass.json``` in your datapack
 4. Feel free to use the tags as long as you use them with credit.
 Make sure you have them in the dtags namespace!

-**Documentation/Wiki**

-Found in the "Wiki" tab of the Github page.
-Link: https://github.com/DragonPoika/DragonTags/wiki

 **Questions&Answers**

 Q: How do I know the tags are there and nothing's broken?